farlee2121/DevEssentialsBlog/content/posts/2021-11-19-Dotnet-SDK-contribution-tips.md

 tags:
 - .NET
 - Open source
+title: Dotnet SDK Contribution Tips
 ---

-# Dotnet SDK Contribution Tips

 I've been experimenting with adding a feature to the [.NET SDK](https://github.com/dotnet/sdk).
 Oof, this project is understandably large and complex.
 Here are a few lessons I've learned that simplify working on the project.